H3llKa1ser/B00t2R00t/Web Application Penetration Testing/Upload Vulnerabilities.md

 ### Find an upload page using directory bruteforce (gobuster), or you may find it on an admin dashboard of a CMS application.

+## Disable Frontend Validation

+1. Use the Browser Inspector to find the function that validates the file, delete it and then upload the file, keep in mind that this will not work if the validation is at server-level.

+2. Use BurpSuite and send a normal request, intercept it and then modify it to our malicious form and then send it.

 ## Overwriting existing files:

 ### Simply put, rename your payload to the same name of the file you want to overwrite then upload.